RSipra/semantic_verification_engine/docs/Overall workflow/Detailed_workflow_rev3.md

 # Project Workflow & Development Plan

 This document outlines the sequential, multi-phase development workflow for the Harry Potter Trivia Game project.
-The strategy is to build a robust foundation by first creating a high-quality, curated dataset and a functional Command-Line Interface (CLI) MVP.
-Subsequent phases will then build upon this foundation to integrate advanced NLP features and deploy a full-featured web application.
+The project follows a phased-agile methodology, combining a high-level roadmap with iterative development sprints.
+Each phase builds upon a tested and refined foundation, allowing for flexibility and the integration of key learnings discovered during development.

+## A Note on Agile Practice
+While the phases are sequential, the work within them is iterative.
+Sprints are treated as focused development cycles that include not just building, but also learning, testing, and refactoring.
+Feedback from user testing (Phase 1.5) and insights gained during complex tasks (like NLP prototyping in Phase 2) directly inform the next steps, ensuring the project remains adaptable and robust.

 ## Phase 1: Core Game Logic & CLI Foundation
 ### Sprint 1.1: Environment & Data Foundation